 Quantitative data from surveys and answers from focus groups are not the best way to identify what drives customers’ behavior and attitude.
 Traditional research is more about what people remember about their experience, but it's too inaccurate data if you want to know what people really think and feel (often they can be not aware of it, at least consciously).
 A good marketer can't rely on customers’ memories.
-To get to know how to influence consumers' behavior marketer should rely on the good consumer insights.
+To get to know how to influence consumers' behavior marketers should rely on good consumer insights.

 Сonsumer insight is a complex product of data collection, analysis, and interpretation which marketers need to attract and retain customers.
 Imagine attending a play at the theater.
 What you see at the stage is the performance – things the director and artists want you to see.
-Though, if you want not only enjoy what you see but also understand it, you would have to go backstage, where all the preparatory work is done.
+Though, if you want not only to enjoy what you see but also understand it, you would have to go backstage, where all the preparatory work is done.
 That’s how our brain works – it brings to the world thoroughly processed information leaving all the thought process hidden behind the scenes.

-Getting consumer insights is like getting to know what customers really want without directly asking them and then using their “unconscious” answers to lead them to decisions which will be beneficial both for them and for you.
+Getting consumer insights is like getting to know what customers really want without directly asking them and then using their “unconscious” answers to lead them to decisions that will be beneficial both for them and for you.
 Consumer insight is this “backstage information” which provides you with a clear and comprehensive overview of the play even before it starts.
 The application of neuromarketing tools substantially improves the quality and thus the applicability of such insights.

 The efficiency of distilling consumer insights from a bunch of data depends on how you work with the information – through which channels you collect it, how you analyze and interpret it.

 So, how to get good consumer insights?